-Some chemicals are often referred to generally as "reprotoxic substances".
-They include a variety of potentially harmful chemical agents e.g. metals, some solvents, and other chemicals.
-If they are inhaled or ingested, these reprotoxic substances may produce impairment of male or female reproductive functions or capacity.
+Some chemicals are often referred to generally as "reprotoxic substances."
+They include various potentially harmful chemical agents, e.g., metals, some solvents, and other chemicals.
+If they are inhaled or ingested, these reprotoxic substances may impair male or female reproductive functions or capacity.

 Hundreds of locations across the country, including military facilities where thousands of active-duty service members and their families live and work, have been contaminated for years with a variety of chemicals used in regular military tasks, such as storage and dispensing of liquid petroleum fuels, cleaning, and degreasing activities, sewage collection, and treatment, and other hazardous waste storage and disposal.

-For instance, Dallas Naval Base is among the 700 active or closed military installations nationwide where the use of toxic chemicals has contaminated or is suspected of contaminating water on bases and nearby communities with chemicals ranging from organic cleaning solvents and degreasers to explosives and firefighting foam.
+For instance, Dallas Naval Base is among the 700 active or closed military installations nationwide.
+The use of toxic chemicals has contaminated or is suspected of contaminating water on bases and nearby communities with chemicals ranging from organic cleaning solvents and degreasers to explosives and firefighting foam.
 According to the Centers for Disease Control and Prevention, exposure to these chemicals may cause sexual dysfunction, congenital abnormalities, and cancers of the reproductive organs.

 There are many other active or closed military installations spanning across the United States with known or suspected toxic contamination, including:

 12 pounds of elemental mercury were found in a pipe at Hadnot Point - located in the geographic center of Marine Corps Base Camp Lejeune.
 Elemental mercury does not naturally degrade in the environment.
 Once in the environment, mercury persists and can cycle between air, soil, plants, and animals for extended periods.